Pawan429/Something/README.md

 As of now the chatbot is not equipped with named entity recognition (or) any sort of entity recognition per say.

-They will be added to the bot taking later on.
+They will be added to the bot later on.